bobjones/lotto-qr-generator/README.md

 Taking this into account, I initially wrote a shell script to scrape a website with suggested combinations, then generate my own QR code based on those numbers.
 However, at the time, the page didn't have any randomness to it, so it meant that if someone else used suggestions from that page, I would be sharing my winnings with them.

 So I re-wrote it in Node, and threw it on an ec2 instance that I could hit from my phone when I go to the grocery store.
 This script generates a page that looks for highest frequency pairs and singles over the last "x" number of drawings.
-I'm currently using 150 drawings, but if you want to use this as well, please change this number so we're less likely to share winnings!!!
+If you copy/paste from this documentation, you will look back at the last 100 drawings, but if you want to use this as well, change this number so you're less likely to share winnings with someone else!!!

 Here's what the final [index.html](build/index.html) looks like in a browser: